IRNAS/pulseox-hardware/testing and debugging/01_firmware_flashing_instructions.md

-Here are the files and instructions for you to test your pulse oximeter.
+Here are the instructions for you to test your pulse oximeter.
+All the files can be found in [this](https://github.com/IRNAS/pulseox-hardware/tree/v2.x/testing%20and%20debugging/firmware_test_debug) folder.

 # FLASHING THE FIRMWARE <a id="fw_flash"></a>